nyudlts/dot-doc/bookeye-naming-template.md

     * template: <code>&lt;digitization station name&gt;<code><b>_eoc.csv</b></code>
     * template: <code><digi_id><b>_eoc.csv</b></code>

-### requirement:
+### requirements:
 * all digital objects created with the `bookeye` workflow **MUST** include an EOC file.
-  (Without an EOC file, there is no way to differentiate between and `access`-workflow
+  (Without an EOC file, there is no way to differentiate between `access`-workflow
-   digital object and a `bookeye`-workflow digital object.)
+   digital objects and a `bookeye`-workflow digital objects.)

 * all filenames must be numbered sequentially
   * i.e.,